scp-079/screen/pages/team.md

 ## Team

-In order to avoid unnecessary troubles, it"s essential for project"s members to remain anonymous, and those who intend to join the project team should pay attention to that.
+In order to avoid unnecessary troubles, it's essential for project's members to remain anonymous, and those who intend to join the project team should pay attention to that.
 Anyone who wants to contribute to the project is welcome.